masawdah/hython/README.md

 ```

-There are two notebooks showcasing the traing of a simple LSTM model and a Convolutional LSTM.
+There are two notebooks showcasing the training of a simple LSTM model and a Convolutional LSTM.

 ```bash
 ./demo/train_lstm.ipynb